 The healthcare industry is a popular target for cyberattacks because of the vast network of personal data and the growing number of connected medical devices.
 From desktop PCs to diagnostic equipment, the healthcare field presents a number of access points that are potentially vulnerable.

-Common cybersecurity threats in healthcare include:
+Common cybersecurity healthcare threats include:

 - Ransomware that slows down processes in healthcare facilities